Benswhites/P5/README.md

 # The github for the 5th semester robotics group 561
-It contains source files for launching a swarm of robots in a gazebo environment (src) It also simulates a swarm manager in tkinter, both a legacy version (PythonProject) and an up to date version (Swarm Manager)
+It contains 3 stages of implementing swarm production.
+Stage 1: Simulates a math based swarm manager in tkinter.
+It both has an Up to date and a Legacy version.
+Stage 2: Initialized and deploys n robots in a simulated gazebo environment.
+It contains scripts for autonomously navigating the swarm.
+Stage 3: (Currently not implemented) Deploys a swarm of real robots to follow the functions of stage 2.